Skip to Content

 • Always coat the pan with some cooking spray to prevent the eggs from sticking to the bottom of the pan.

-• When reheating eggs in a microwave, always heat them in increments so that you don’t overcook them.
+• When reheating eggs in a microwave, always heat them in 10-second increments so that you don’t overcook them.

 • Regardless of how you reheat your eggs, keep an eye on them so that they don’t overheat and become too chewy and rubbery.